Working with the Arranger

 Any changes made in the Ideas view or Song view are one and the same.

-Assigning and Removing a Pattern in Ideas View
+Assigning a Pattern in Ideas view

-• Additionally, this Pattern is loaded in the Pattern Editor, ready to be modified.
+The selected Pattern is assigned to the Scene and replaces any previous Pattern for that Group in the Scene.
+Additionally, this Pattern is loaded in the Pattern Editor, ready to be modified.

 Notice

-Patterns and the Pattern Editor are described in chapter Working with Patterns.Working with Patterns
+Patterns and the Pattern Editor are described in Working with Patterns and Clips.

-Creating a New Empty Pattern in Ideas View
+Creating a new Pattern in Ideas view

-You can also create a new empty Pattern in Ideas view:
+To create a new empty Pattern in Ideas view:

-Removing a Pattern in Ideas View
+Removing a Pattern in Ideas view

-You can also remove a Pattern from a Scene in Ideas view:
+To remove a Pattern from a Scene in Ideas view:

-• Click the highlighted Pattern for any Group to remove it from the Scene.
+Click the highlighted Pattern for any Group to remove it from the Scene.

-• The corresponding Pattern will not be played by that Scene anymore.
+The Pattern is removed from the Scene and will not be played by that Scene anymore.
+The Pattern itself is left untouched.

 Selecting Scenes